All Episodes

 The establishment Republicans are scared to death.

-If Romney loses Michigan, his so-called home state, if Romney loses Michigan, in fact, one one, I don't know if it's a blogger or a uh actual news networkers, talked to a unidentified Republican leader.
+If Romney loses Michigan, his so-called home state, if Romney loses Michigan, in fact, one, I don't know if it's a blogger or actual news network, talked to a unidentified Republican leader, might have been a Republican senator, might have been somebody in the upper ranks of the party, not sure which, one of the two,

-One of the two actually said that if Romney loses Michigan, the party is going to have to get in gear and try to find somebody else that they can nominate at the convention because they don't want Santorum and they don't want Newt, uh, and they don't want Ron Paul, and they don't want anybody else.
+actually said that if Romney loses Michigan, the party is going to have to get in gear and try to find somebody else that they can nominate at the convention because they don't want Santorum and they don't want Newt and they don't want Ron Paul and they don't want anybody else.

-They don't want Rick Perry, they don't want anybody else that's come before.
+They don't want anybody else that's come before.

 I mean, folks, nothing could be, oh, they're salivating.